-Reputedly, Haley Joel Osment got the role of Cole Sear for one of three reasons: First, he was best for it.
+Reportedly, Haley Joel Osment got the role of Cole Sear for one of three reasons.
+First, he was best for it.
 Second, he was the only boy at auditions who wore a tie.
-Third, M. Night Shyamalan was surprised when he asked Haley Joel Osment if he read his part.
+Third, director M. Night Shyamalan was surprised when he asked Haley Joel Osment if he read his part.
 Osment replied, "I read it three times last night."
-Shyamalan was impressed saying, "Wow, you read your part three times?"
-To which Osment replied, "No, I read *the script* three times."
+Shyamalan was impressed, saying, "Wow, you read your part three times?"
+To which Osment replied, "No, I read the script three times."

-This was the first of two movies that Bruce Willis owed Disney after he caused another production, "The broadway Brawler", to be shut down due to him firing the director.
-He also was paid $10 million, half of his usual salary at the time.
+This was the first of two movies that Bruce Willis owed Disney, after he caused another production, "The Broadway Brawler," to be shut down, due to him firing the director.
+He also was paid ten million dollars, half of his usual salary at the time.

-When Cole and his mother are sitting in the kitchen, there is a glass on the table that you can only get in Philadelphia.
-It originally comes filled with Penn Maid sour cream which is not readily available anywhere else.
+When Cole and his mother are sitting in the kitchen, there is a glass on the table that can only be bought in Philadelphia.
+It originally comes filled with Penn Maid sour cream, which is not readily available anywhere else.

 The trivia items below may give away important plot points.